Vitali-Matteo/SMBUD-Project/README.md

 The project consists of three main components:
 1. Data wrangling and loading
-2. MongoDB queries with reesults visualization and interpretation
+2. MongoDB queries with results visualization and interpretation
 3. Sentiment analysis on reviews

 ## Repository Structure